magmastonealex/ffproc/README.md

 This script will put everything into an [RQ](http://python-rq.org/) queue.
 This allows you to enqueue all of your files in a persistant way, and run workers whenever it's convinient.

 The script is fairly well commented.

+You *can* run FFProc without the distributed component, by uncommenting a few lines in the code, well marked in the file.
+In this mode, you don't need a Redis server set up at all.

 `tasks.py`
 ----